Dear Shaded Viewers,

 It seems as though, the culture of cosplay is becoming more widely accepted by the masses and even fashion brands like Levi’s is jumping on the wagon.
 Earlier this year, the brand revealed its collaboration with the globally successful franchise Pokémon, releasing a range of graphic t-shirts, hoodies and denim jackets to celebrate the 25th anniversary of the show’s characters: Ash, Misty and Brock.

 Whether it is a rare capsule collection by Gucci x Doraemon for the Lunar New Year, a collaboration between Balenciaga x Hello Kitty or a rare drop of Uniqlo x Sailor Moon merchandise, from streetwear to luxury, brands have continuously proven the profitability of merging anime themes with fashion.
-The success story behind the fusion relates back to nostalgic memories, as the cultural heroes in films and television the consumers once adored and followed are incorporated in commodity products… paying homage to their formative years.
+The success story behind the fusion relates back to nostalgic memories, as the cultural heroes in films and television the consumers once adored and followed are incorporated in commodity products… allowing the customer to pay homage to their formative years.
 For luxury houses like Gucci and Balenciaga, the use of these widely accepted characters presents the illusion of accessibility to a wider audience while allowing them to play the ‘one-of-a-kind’ scenario.

 Going beyond merchandise products and leather goods, anime culture has also appealed to other luxury houses where its elements have taken the runways in a more discreet way, inspiring new silhouettes and prints which envision an anime persona.
 Creative Director Nicolas Ghesquière played on the contrast between digitalisation and nature in the Louis Vuitton spring/summer16 collection by dressing the elegant cyber-punk girl, pulling inspirations from cult classic films like Neon Genesis Evangelion and Ghost in the Shell.
 Jeremy Scott on the other hand, found the sweet spot between anime and fashion at Moschino fall/winter 2020 runway, dressing the “Anime Antoinette” in modernised pannier dresses in soft candy colors and giving the infamous queen a Japanese twist by mixing French traditions with the cuteness of Harajuku Lolita fashion.